vksvicky/Audientia/Documentation/05-roadmap-and-testing-strategy.md

 ### Current UI Reality (Nov 2025)

-- The shipping build only exposes a single SwiftUI `TabView` with two tabs: **Now Playing** and **Device Sync** (`Sources/UI/ContentView.swift`).
+- The shipping build exposes a SwiftUI `TabView` with three tabs: **Now Playing**, **Device Sync**, and **Workspace** (`Sources/UI/ContentView.swift`).
+- **Workspace tab** provides a MediaMonkey-style multi-pane layout system with:
+  - **Library Browser**: Full library browsing with search, sorting, grouping, and multiple view modes (list/grid/compact).
+Tracks are loaded from the library indexer.
+  - **Playlist Panel**: Split-view playlist management with playlist list and track list.
+Users can create/delete playlists, select playlists, and add/remove tracks.
+  - **Layout Controls**: Control bar with layout mode picker (horizontal/vertical/tabbed/floating), panel visibility toggles, and save/reset functionality.
-- There is **no library/playlist browser, no import workflow, and no file picker**.
-Users cannot select tracks or queue anything for playback, so the audio engine never receives input.
+- There is **no import workflow or file picker**.
+Users cannot import tracks or queue anything for playback from the UI, so the audio engine never receives input unless tracks are already indexed.
 - Drag-and-drop accepts files but does not validate formats or call into `NowPlayingViewModel`, so nothing plays after a drop.
-- The comprehensive Settings/Preferences UI described in Feature 5.3 exists only as view models and stand-alone views; it is **not wired into the app menu or any window** yet.
+- **Settings/Preferences UI** is accessible via the standard macOS Settings menu (⌘,).
+Settings views exist for layout customization, theme selection, and other preferences, with full persistence support.
-- Device Sync UI powers the counters you see (e.g. “391 tracks ready for sync”), but there is no guidance to connect a device or kick off sync beyond the disabled buttons.
+- Device Sync UI powers the counters you see (e.g. "391 tracks ready for sync"), but there is no guidance to connect a device or kick off sync beyond the disabled buttons.
-- The roadmap below has been updated to reflect this gap between implemented backends and the currently exposed UI.
+- The roadmap below has been updated to reflect the current state of UI implementation.

 ### Core Features Status